labust/marble-hackathon/README.md

   `data: [50]"`

-  ** Publishing "0", will make floater to sink, while with higher values will make it float
+  ** Publishing `0`, will make floater to sink, while with higher values it will float